 • Address vulnerabilities and rescan if necessary until passing scans are achieved

-• Use network intrusion detection and/or intrusion prevention techniques to detect and/or prevent intrusions
+• Use network intrusion detection and intrusion prevention techniques to detect or prevent intrusions

 • Monitor all traffic at the CDE perimeter as well as critical points inside the CDE and alert personnel to suspected compromises

-• Deploy a change detection software that alerts personnel to unauthorized modification of critical system files, configuration files or content files that makes critical file comparisons at least weekly
+• Deploy a change detection software that alerts personnel to unauthorized modification of necessary system files, configuration files, or content files that makes critical file comparisons at least weekly

 • Implement a process to respond to alerts provided by the change detection software